Becoming An Independent Writer

-I love that I get to help other business owners achieve better results through their written messages.
-In addition to writing, I continue to draw on my previous experience and skill set as I strategize and work to determine the best approach for your writing and business goals.
+I love to help business owners achieve better results through written messages.
+Being an independent writer allows me to achieve that.
+In addition to writing, I draw on my previous experience and skill set as I strategize and work to determine the best approach for your writing and business goals.

-Outside of client work I manage a (FREE TO JOIN) Facebook Group, aimed at Real Estate industry professionals.
-It’s a relaxed space to pick up writing tips; learn from blog articles; participate in Q & As; and take advantage of the information posted.
+Aside from being an independent writer and the client work I perform, I manage a (FREE TO JOIN) Facebook Group.
+This group is aimed at Real Estate industry professionals.
+It’s a relaxed space to pick up some writing tips; learn from blog articles; participate in Q & As; and take advantage of the posted information.
 If you’re a real estate professional or in a related construction/supporting industry be sure to check it out here, at Real Estate Writing and Marketing Tips.

-I’m also honoured to have worked with Centurion K9 PTSD Service Dogs to help enhance material for their fundraising initiatives, and other promotional or strategic material.
+I’m also honoured to have worked with Centurion K9 PTSD Service Dogs to help enhance material for a fundraising initiative, and other promotional or strategic material.
 Centurion K9 is an important Ottawa based (not-for-profit) organization that rescues, trains and provides life-saving service dogs to deserving sufferers of PTSD (recipients are Ottawa area first responders – police, fire, EMTs, military – active or retired – servicemen/women).

 After Hours Interests…

-However photography is my biggest love and go-to pass time.
-I’ve snapped thousands of photos since buying my first little Casio digital camera in 2006.
-I now use a Nikon, Coolpix P600.
+Photography is my biggest love and go-to pass time.
+I’ve snapped over 15,000 photos since buying my first little Casio digital camera over a decade ago.
+I now rely on a Nikon, Coolpix P600.
 My 5th camera.

 Its’ not unusual to take 1,500 shots during a week’s vacation.
 The awe-inspiring landscapes, colourful birds and flowers, and intriguing insects or farm life compel me to snap.
-Just as the occasional winter landscape does. 😉
+Let’s not forget the occasional winter landscape too. 😉

 ✓ copywriting principles